Robb

 It appears that many Robbs emigrated to the New World from Ireland, rather than Scotland.
-The surname sometimes became Raab, presumably through the pronunciation, although many Robbs in the New World are originally Raubs of German origin.
-Amongst many Scottish settlers, there were three Jacobite soldiers (from Angus and Midlothian) transported to America following the Jacobite rising of 1715, and the first Free Kirk Minister to settle in Canada was the Rev. Ralph Robb (1800–1850) a native of Logie parish near Stirling.
+The surname apparently became Raab, presumably through the pronunciation, although many Robbs in the New World are originally Raubs of German origin.
+Amongst many Scottish settlers, there were three Jacobite soldiers (from Angus and Midlothian) transported to America following the Jacobite rising of 1715, and the first Free Church of Scotland Minister to settle in Canada was the Rev. Ralph Robb (1800–1850) a native of Logie parish near Stirling.
+The William Robb House in Charleston was built in 1858 by the son of a Scots settler, also from Logie parish.
+The wealthy merchant and politician, James Hampden Robb, was the son of James Robb a New Orleans banker, himself the son of Samuel Robb (d.1819) from Pennsylvania.

 The name is often recorded as a sept of the Clan MacFarlane who were based historically on the eastern side of Loch Lomond, but this only stems from an early inclusion of the surname MacRobb, (which is a Highland surname), as a MacFarlane sept.
-It is unlikely there was ever a link between the, largely, lowland surname and the highland clan.
+It is unlikely there was ever any link between the, largely, lowland surname and the highland clan.

 It is the 192nd (equal) most popular surname in Scotland, judging by births, marriages and deaths in 2018.